 If you’re anything like me, you can appreciate spiders from a distance, far from your home.
-I can admire those individuals who have no fear of arachnids, but I cannot tell you how many times a spider has fallen on me while sleeping, reading, walking into my garage, etc.
+I can admire those individuals who have no fear of arachnids, but I cannot tell you how many times one has fallen on me while sleeping, reading, walking into my garage, etc.

 Fortunately, for those of you like myself, there is hope.
 The more information we can gather about spiders, the less scary they seem.
-It’s beneficial to learn about the different types of spiders, spider identification and which are dangerous.
+It’s beneficial to learn about the different types of spiders, tips for identifying house spiders, and learning which ones are harmless or dangerous.
 You might be surprised to find out that they can even benefit us!